🏔️ TACOMA OWNER'S GUIDE — 2026

 ★★★★☆ 3.8/5

 Affordable and tons of storage pockets.
-The pouches aren't real MOLLE but they hold phones, maps, flashlights, etc. 600D polyester fades in UV — our test set showed visible fading after 6 months of SoCal sun.
+The pouches aren't real MOLLE but they hold phones, maps, flashlights, etc. 600D polyester fades in UV — users report visible fading after 6 months of SoCal sun.

 Verdict: Best for gear organization on a budget.
 Don't expect Cordura-level durability.